C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 }
 ```

-Let's also add the note's title in the navigation bar's title:
+Let's also add the note's title in the navigation bar's title.
+Since we won't be editing the title in this view, we use the non-binding `notes` (without the `$` prefix):

 ```swift
 var body: some View {